 male hormones may also enter the placenta via the mother.
 This could be when the mother

-is given progesterone to prevent a miscarriage or if she has a hormone-producing tumor.
+is given progesterone to prevent a miscarriage.
+Or if she has a hormone-producing

 How is the gender determined in a child with atypical genitalia?

-When a child's genitalia appear ambiguous at birth, your child's healthcare provider
+When a child's genitalia are ambiguous at birth, your child's healthcare provider

 will ask about your health history.
 The health history will include your health during

 pregnancy and a family history of any neonatal deaths or genital abnormalities.
 The

 provider will also do a physical exam of your child's external genitalia.